 The other way to get to Machu Picchu is by foot on the Inca Trail.
-The 45 km hike takes 4-days and is only possible by hiring a licensed tour operator to buy the hiking permits for you.
-The operator provides guide, porters, equipment, meals and a tour of Machu Picchu.
+The 45 km hike takes 4-days and is only possible by hiring a licensed tour operator to buy the hiking permits for you. (also consider the easy 1-day Inca Trail hike) The operator provides guide, porters, equipment, meals and a tour of Machu Picchu.
 The price should include the return transportation to your hotel in Cusco.
 It is not possible to hike the official Inca Trail independently.
+Nor can you hike the Inca Trail backwards.
 Outfitter prices vary widely and there is the possibility that if the price is extremely low it is because the porters are being underpaid.
 This is a big problem on the Inca Trail and other trails and is reinforced by consumers who shop for hikes based on price alone.
 “You get what you pay for,” and so do the porters in this case.

 Option 2: Take train to Machu Picchu from Ollantaytambo train station - about 2 hours drive from Cusco